Skip to main content

 Revolut Trading vs Trade Republic

-1. Revolut Trading is best for beginner investors looking for quick exposure to US stocks
+1. Revolut Trading is best for beginner investors looking for quick exposure to US stocks.
+Combines everyday banking with trading, making it convenient if you want an all-in-one app.

 2. Trade Republic is best for interest and creating savings plans with stocks/ETFs